pnawrath/LiteratureSummary/static/info.md

 **GPT Summary**

 - For best results, customize the GPT prompt to fit your specific needs.
+- Specify the GPT's general behavior, tone, structure, and goals.
-- The response is limited to 1000 tokens
+- The response is limited to 800 tokens